-Global markets slide again on enduring concern over coronavirus
+Stocks slide in US, Europe as virus worries dominate again

-NEW YORK (AP) — Stocks are opening sharply lower on Wall Street, erasing 2% from major indexes, a day after surging 4% as the mood swings back to fear.
+NEW YORK (AP) — Stocks are falling sharply in morning trading on Wall Street, erasing more than 2% from major indexes, a day after they surged 4%, as the mood swings back to fear.

-European markets quickly lost early gains Thursday and are down more than 2%.

 The coronavirus-fueled volatility in financial markets is into its third week as new cases and deaths rise globally.